highfestiva/smhi-assignment/README.md

 In my words, this assignment is about checking that I can gather, restructure and present data from some source in a sensible fasion.
 The code should be clear and extensible C# or Java (I pick the latter), and should adhere to industry standards.

+This readme is intentionally disorganized, so to speak.
+I've tried to reflect my thinking by expanding on it from top to bottom, but had to "refactor" small things a couple of times.
+This will make it harder to read, but hopefully easier to see what I've been up to.

 ## What to do

 Design a backend solution using the SMHI open API